funbiscuit/spacedisplay-rs/README.md

 [![Build](https://github.com/funbiscuit/spacedisplay-rs/actions/workflows/ci.yaml/badge.svg?branch=master)](https://github.com/funbiscuit/spacedisplay-rs/actions/workflows/ci.yaml)

-Simple, cross-platform terminal app to scan and analyze used disk space
+Simple, cross-platform and lightweight terminal app to scan and analyze used disk space

 ![demo](images/demo.gif)

 ## Features

-* Fast scanning and low memory footprint (~150MB per 1M files)
+* Fast scanning and low memory footprint (~45MB per 1M files)
 * Delete files from app
 * File changes are detected so file system can be modified from outside.
 On Linux this is limited by inotify limits.
 * Rescan directories manually if file changes were not detected